-People gesture up and down the front of the shoulder and complain of “biceps tendon pain.”
+People complain of a strip of pain in the front of the shoulder when reaching up.
+They often say this is “biceps tendon pain” because it feels more superficial.
 When I ask if there is a motion that creates the pain, they lift their arm in front of them.
 It bothers them more as the elbow moves above the shoulder.
 They may not get that rotating the palm up causes more pain until I ask them to try it.

-They often point out that the shoulder rolled forward.
+Patients often point out that the shoulder rolled forward.
 They usually haven’t noticed that it comes from the habitually bent elbow.
+This biceps problem causes the elbow to bend when standing in a relaxed state.

-If they have an activity that they associated to the pain, it involves jarring or jerking the shoulder.
-Research talks about onset from a powerful backhand in tennis.
+If they have an activity associated with the pain, it often involves jarring or jerking the shoulder.
+Research talks about the onset of pain from a powerful backhand in tennis.
 My clients usually had some overload while lifting something with the elbow bent.
 They may have been carrying bags in the yard or tried to move a heavy piece of furniture with the elbow bent.
 One woman was handed an unexpectedly heavy child.
-In these cases, there is an underlying shoulder joint problem, and this is an injury waiting to happen.
+There is an underlying shoulder joint problem in these cases, and this is an injury waiting to happen.
+Clients report being jerked by the tailgate of their SUV as it lifts.